-Janet Jackson Goes Makeup Free At The Airport Ahead Of Australian Tour
+Janet Jackson Goes Makeup-Free At The Airport Ahead Of Australian Tour

 “You’re looking more beautiful than ever,” a fourth follower insisted.

-The tour Jackson is about to embark on internationally is in honor of her legendary album, Janet Jackson’s Rhythm Nation 1814, which is celebrating its 30th year since its release.
+The international tour Jackson is about to embark on is to commemorate her legendary album, Janet Jackson’s Rhythm Nation 1814, which is celebrating its 30th year since its release.

 View this post on Instagram